 - If you intend to use wood, make sure the wood is pressure-treated and rated for ground contact.
-If it isn’t, plan on building a new bed in a couple of years.
-Alternatively, you can order a cedar raised garden bed kit.
+If it isn’t, plan on building a new bed in a few years.
+Alternatively, you can order a cedar-raised garden bed kit.

 - If you choose to use flat rocks, blocks, or bricks, you can usually get by with dry-stacking them, meaning you probably will not need to use concrete or some other bonding material.

 Home supply stores often have pre-cut lengths of steel reinforcement bars or re-bar.
 These come in handy to hold cinder blocks and other materials in place.